 Local database (storage)

 Depending on IoT applications, Fog’s local storage can be structured differently.
 In general, Fog’s local storage can be categorized into two primary databases including external database and internal database [15].
 The external database is used for storing data and results which are transmitted to Cloud and can be accessed by end-users.
 The structure and the format of data stored the external database are diversified depending on the applications.
 For example, the internal database can store data in a standard format of Health Level Seven (HL7).
 The database is always synchronized with Cloud server’s database.
 In general, stores bio-signals and contextual data are stored in an external database.
-For example, heart rates of monitored patients during a time period is stored at an external database.
+For example, heart rates of monitored patients during a time period are stored at an external database.
 End-users such as medical doctors or caregivers can access the heart rate data of the patients by using terminals and the local network to connect Fog’s local storage when the connection between smart gateways and Cloud is interrupted during a short period of time.
 Depending on the system’s requirements and smart gateways’ specifications, the storage capacity of this database is various.
 In general, this database has a limited storage capacity.
 Therefore, after a time period, old data will be replaced by new coming data.
 For accessing history of data, Cloud must be used.
 In contrast, the internal database is used for storing configuration parameters and various parameters used for algorithms and Fog’s services.
 In most of the cases, this database is not synchronized with Cloud servers’ databases except for the back-up cases.
 Merely, the system and system administrators have authorities to access the database.

 Push notification